nicho-n/unwanted-cows/README.md

 U+2800 is a far more exciting version of The Space, allowing us to input nothing when something is required.

 In simpler terms, this allows you to bypass filtering done by most websites.
 You can insert art in a textbox that's just expecting normal text this way.

+Below, a cow is my instagram decription.

 ![An ASCII art cow is used as a profile description on instagram.com](sample.png "Unwanted Cows")